Posts by Category

 - Recycle!
 Tufts recycles everything from paper, cardboard, hard plastics to aluminum foil and metals.
 Just look at the front of the bins on your floors.

 - Use CFL or LED bulbs.
 They use less energy and last for decades.
+Take your old bulbs to the Office of Sustainability (on the back of Miller Hall) to trade them in for a CFL!

 - Use cold wash when doing laundry.
 This is better for your clothes and uses a lot less energy.
 To do this in the dorm laundry machines choose “woolens” or “bright colors”.